Navigraph/msfs-navigation-data-interface/README.md

 # Navigraph Navdata Interface in MSFS

-This is a barebones implementation to be able to download up-to-date Navigraph navdata into the sim (more specifically into the `work` folder of the aircraft).
+This is a barebones implementation to be able to download up-to-date Navigraph navdata into MSFS (more specifically into the `work` folder of the aircraft).

 Documentation on the events used on the CommBus is located [here](/DOCS.md)